nschantz21/theatreboxd/README.md

 production start and end dates.
 This allows more specific dates to be recorded for performers/crew, but is not required if that information is not available.

+**Ratings Beyond The Performance**
+This platform is primarily for rating the performance level, e.g. the last performance of the original broadway production of "Cats".
+However, we could allow the user to rate the actor's acting performance and singing performance.
+The ratings could be semi-hierarchical: Show, Production, Performance (entire cast), Song, Actor.

+## 2023-12-31
+The data pipeline will be quite important.
+We really need easy (not necessarily fast) import into the system.
+Out data pipeline needs are:
+* Accurate
+* Easy
+* Timely - When shows start, the necessary information must be available

+You can import the div-based table from the broadway database.
+However, it still requires some post processing.
+It's not too bad.
+Hoewever, any amount of manual data processing is kind of a problem.
+Ultimately you could rely on the users to provide and process the data.
+But then the input forms need to be quite good.